 There are many reasons that various animals have an odor and the reason for bed bugs is rather interesting.
 One of the main reasons is similar to a homing device.

-On top of this, they will let off a scent when they are fearful, for example when they are exposed to light their bodies will react and emit a chemical which releases a scent – even for the eggs.
+On top of this, they will let off a scent when they are fearful; for example, when exposed to light, their bodies will react and emit a chemical that releases a scent – even for the eggs.

-This is a defense mechanism which is seen in quite a few species across the animal kingdom, most famously the skunk.
-The bed bugs will leave their scent on their home so that they are easily able to return to it at a later time.
+This is a defense mechanism seen in quite a few species across the animal kingdom, most famously the skunk.
+The bed bugs will leave their scent on their home so that they can quickly return to it later.

 What Is The Best Way To Identify A Bed Bug Infestation?

-We briefly touched on the ways you might spot a bed bug infestation aside from their scent.
-Let’s take a look in a little more detail at the signs you should be looking out for.
+We briefly touched on how you might spot a bed bug infestation aside from their scent – e.g., flea bites vs. bed bugs bites.
+Let’s look in a little more detail at the signs you should be looking out for.

-As we mentioned, in order to properly smell bed bugs, you are going to need to be meet with a rather large gathering of these pests, so it is best to tackle the problem earlier or when spotting any of the following signs.
+As we mentioned, to properly smell bed bugs, you will need to be met with a rather large gathering of these pests, so it is best to tackle the problem earlier or spot any of the following signs.